background

 How to Calculate Attrition Rate

-The attrition rate measures the rate at which employees have left their position at a company—either voluntarily or involuntarily—within a specified time frame.
+The attrition rate measures the rate at which employees have left their positions at a company—voluntarily or involuntarily—within a specified time frame.

 Employee retention is critical to a company’s long-term success, and the attrition rate provides insight into how effectively current employees are retained.

-The amount of time allocated to recruiting activities can directly impede a company’s productivity since it detracts the attention away from the core business, and can also be a costly process that weighs down on a company’s profit margins.
+The amount of time allocated to recruiting activities can directly impede a company’s productivity since such efforts detract resources, such as time and attention, away from the core business.

-The process of calculating the attrition rate is straightforward and can be broken into four steps.
+The step-by-step process of calculating the attrition rate is relatively straightforward and can be broken into four steps.

 Attrition Rate Formula

-The formula for calculating the employee attrition rate is as follows.
+The formula for calculating the employee attrition rate divides the number of churned employees by the average number of employees.

-In order to express the attrition rate in percentage form, the resulting figure must be multiplied by 100.
+To express the attrition rate in percentage form rather than decimal notation, the resulting figure must be multiplied by 100.

-For example, let’s say that a company began the month of June with a total of 100 employees, of which 10 left throughout the month.
+For example, suppose a SaaS company began the month of June 2024 with 100 employees in total, of which 10 churned over the course of the month.

 • Employee Attrition Rate = 10 ÷ 95 = 10.5%